-Alumni Leadership Award Scholarships Three scholarships of \$2,500 are awarded to upperclass students who have demonstrated outstanding contributions to the Lewis & Clark community through their involvement in activities on and off campus.
+Alumni Leadership Scholarship Scholarships are awarded to upperclass students who have demonstrated outstanding contributions to the Lewis & Clark community through their involvement in activities on and off campus.
+Recipients are selected by the Office of Alumni and Parent Programs though an application process each spring.

 Ben B. Cheney Foundation Scholarship Five \$2,000 scholarships are awarded each spring to currently enrolled first-year students for use in their sophomore year.
 An additional five \$2,000 scholarships are awarded each spring to currently enrolled junior students for use in their senior year.
 Students are invited to apply based on academic merit.
-Recipients are selected by the Awards Committee, with consideration given to community and college service as well as academic performance.
+Recipients are selected by a faculty committee, with consideration given to community and college service as well as academic performance.